TanmDL/WATT-EffNet/README.md

 Authors: Gao Yu Lee, Tanmoy Dam, Md Meftahul Ferdaus, Daniel Puiu Poenar and Vu N. Duong

-Abstract: Incorporating deep learning (DL) classification mod- els into unmanned aerial vehicles (UAVs) can significantly aug- ment search-and-rescue operations and disaster management efforts.
+Abstract: Incorporating deep learning (DL) classification mod els into unmanned aerial vehicles (UAVs) can significantly aug ment search-and-rescue operations and disaster management efforts.
 In such critical situations, the UAV’s ability to promptly comprehend the crisis and optimally utilize its limited power and